Skip to main content

 Fetching External Dependencies

-Before we can work with the code in this repository, we need the toolchains and third-party dependencies that it relies on.
+To work with the code in this repository, we need the toolchains and external dependencies that it relies on.
+Typically that means third-party dependencies, but the same techniques are useful for internal dependencies managed outside of your Bazel workspace.

 By the end of this section, you should be able to run bazel fetch to download these for the language you pick.